 “Open Air” is a project produced by media artist Grayson Cooke, with the paintings and processes of Australian painter Emma Walker, and with the music of Australian cult band The Necks.
 Through a partnership with Geoscience Australia, the project also uses Landsat satellite images of Australia from the “Digital Earth Australia” program.

-In 2018, this project has been shortlisted in the “Moving Image” category for the Lumen Prize, a prestigious digital arts prize in the UK.
+In 2018, this project was shortlisted in the “Moving Image” category for the Lumen Prize, a prestigious digital arts prize in the UK.

 >>> Byron Theatre, Byron Bay, Friday February 22nd, 7.30pm, $15.
 CLICK HERE FOR TICKETS.

 >>> “Open Air” was launched at the National Film and Sound Archive‘s Arc Cinema in Canberra on September 20th at 6.30pm.

 >>> The film was also shown at the Mercury Cinema in Adelaide on October 11th as part of the Public Program of the Spectra art/science conference, organized by the Australian Network for Art and Technology.

 This project seeks to creatively image the forces that shape the Earth.
 It uses aerial imaging on two vastly divergent scales to produce two different material manifestations of these forces; the forces of sedimentation, of precipitation, of the firing of the land, the pulsing of water courses, and of recent anthropogenic change as well, of urban sprawl and the cultivation of the land.